taiwangoldcard/website/content/application-faq/application.md

 ## If I apply in Taiwan, where do I go to prove my identity?
-You must go to your local Bureau of Consular Affairs (BOCA) If you’re getting your passport vetted at Taipei’s BOCA/MOFA office, here’s a quick howto.
+You must go to your local Bureau of Consular Affairs (BOCA) If you’re getting your passport vetted at Taipei’s BOCA/MOFA office, here’s a quick how-to.
 (Don’t worry, the ‘pinball’ method - shuffling between volunteers - works well too).

 1. BOCA is open between 08:30 to 17:00 [here](https://goo.gl/maps/mFt8PBMCGnD2) (a few blocks from Shandao Temple Station, Exit 2)